 In December 2004, the FASB issued SFAS No. 123R, "Share-Based Payment."
 SFAS No. 123R requires employee stock options and rights to purchase shares under stock participation plans to be accounted for under the fair value method, and eliminates the ability to account for these instruments under the intrinsic value method prescribed by APB Opinion No. 25, as allowed under the original provisions of SFAS No. 123.
 SFAS No. 123R requires the use of an option pricing model for estimating fair value, which is amortized to expense over the service periods.
 SFAS No. 123R allows for two alternative transition methods.
 The first method is the modified prospective application whereby compensation cost for the portion of awards for which the requisite service has not yet been rendered that are outstanding as of the adoption date will be recognized over the remaining service period.
-The compensation cost for that portion of awards will be based on the grant date fair value of those awards as calculated for pro forma disclosures under SFAS No. 123, as originally issued.
-All new awards and awards that are modified, repurchased, or cancelled after the adoption date will be accounted for under the provisions of SFAS No. 123R.
-The second method is the modified retrospective application, which requires that the Company restates prior period financial statements.
-The modified retrospective application may be applied either to all periods or only to prior interim periods in the year of adoption of this statement.
+The compensation cost for that portion of awards will be based on the grant date fair value of those awards as calculated for pro forma disclosures under SFAS No. 123R.
+The second method is the modified retrospective application date will be accounted for under the provisions of SFAS No. 123R.
+The second method is the modified retrospective application may be applied either to all periods or only to prior interim periods in the year of adoption of this statement.
 The Company has adopted the provisions of SFAS No. 123R effective January 1, 2006 using the modified prospective application transition method.
 The Company accelerated the vesting for substantially all of its outstanding options prior to December 31, 2005, and expects to record minimal expenses for its remaining unvested stock options during 2006.
 The reduction in pre-tax charges estimated by the Company as a result of the acceleration amounts to approximately \$7.7 million over the course of the original vesting periods.
-Th
+The fair value for any future grants will be included in expense over the vesting periods.